Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```
 The [\[MDN monty\]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)

-[\[A rather dense blog about let and var\]](https://dmitripavlutin.com/variables-lifecycle-and-why-let-is-not-hoisted/)
+[\[A rather flambouyant blog about let and var\]](https://dmitripavlutin.com/variables-lifecycle-and-why-let-is-not-hoisted/) People get very excited about all this.

 The bottom line: always use `let` in new code.
 Place `let` declarations at the top of each function, for things which will or may be used throughout the function.
 Use `let` inside loops and blocks to restrict temporary variables to that region only.

+### Other points about "let"

-There are some other benefits to let. `let str = "abc"` at top level does not create a global "str" which can clash with other js modules, like p5.js.
+There are some other changes/benefits to let. `let str = "abc"` at top level does not create a global "str" which can clash with other js modules, like p5.js.
 From the MDN monty above ...
 ```javascript
 var x = 'global';
 let y = 'global';
 console.log(this.x); // "global". "this" at top level is the explicit global entity, your whole universe of all code and libs in use. console.log(this.y); // undefined.
 This solves a key problem when using a library like p5.js
 ```

 Another `let` quirk: you can't redeclare a name in the same scope.
-This is a good thing, redeclaring the same name in the same scope is sloppy, although it's fine with `var`, and indeed we kind of accept it with those temp `var` variables i ,j ,k we have talked about before.
+This is a good thing, redeclaring the same name in the same scope is sloppy, although it's fine with `var`, and indeed we kind of accept it with those temp `var` variables i, j, k we have talked about before.
 JavaScript is quite a sloppy language.
+I didn't want to say that earlier.

 ```javascript
 let foobar = 1;
 let toto = foobar + 3;
 let foobar = 2;  // SyntaxError: Identifier 'foobar' has already been declared
 ```
-For the same reasons, declarations toughen up in `switch` blocks:
+For the same reasons, declarations toughen up in `switch{}` blocks:

 ```javascript
 switch(x) {
   case 0: